ZoyaAzad/SuperMart_ManagementSystem/README.md

-SuperMart Management System (C++)
+# 🛒 SuperMart Management System (C++)

+A console-based C++ application simulating a retail store system with product, customer, and cart management.
+Implements OOP concepts like inheritance, polymorphism, and file handling using classes such as `products`, `productsOnSale`, `Customer`, and `OrderManagement`.

+---

- Features
+## 🚀 Features

-- Product Management
+- **Product Management**
   Add, edit, delete, and search for products.
-Also includes discount management via the productsOnSale subclass.
+Includes discount management via the `productsOnSale` subclass.

-- Customer Management
+- **Customer Management**
   Create, edit, search, delete, and view customers.
 Uses file handling for persistence and dynamic memory for runtime flexibility.

-- Cart Management
+- **Cart Management**
   Manage customer carts: add/remove items, view contents, apply discounts, clear cart, and calculate total bill.

-- File Handling
+- **File Handling**
   All data is saved to and read from files, allowing the system to persist product and customer information across sessions.

+---

- OOP Concepts Applied
+## 🔧 OOP Concepts Applied

--Inheritance

--Polymorphism

--Encapsulation

--Composition
+- Inheritance
+- Polymorphism
+- Encapsulation
+- Composition

--Static and dynamic memory handling
+- Static and dynamic memory handling

+---

- Technologies Used
+## 🛠 Technologies Used

--C++
+- C++

--OOP Principles
+- OOP Principles

--File I/O Streams
+- File I/O Streams

+---

- How to Run
+## 🖥️ How to Run

--Clone the repository
+1. Clone the repository

--Compile using any C++ compiler (e.g., g++ main.cpp -o SuperMart)
+2. Compile using any C++ compiler (e.g., `g++ main.cpp -o SuperMart`)

--Run the executable
+3. Run the executable

-Login credentials:

--Username: mart

--Password: 1234
+**Login credentials:**
+- Username: `mart`
+- Password: `1234`